 The British Library

-Whilst the museum has an enormous amount to offer the average casual browser, there are additional exhibitions, poetry readings, films and events held there, most of which, won’t cost you anything to attend.
-Should you wish to take a guided tour, you will learn so much about this great library, as the guides really know their stuff!
+Whilst the museum has an enormous amount to offer the average casual browser, additional exhibitions, poetry readings, films and events are held there, most of which won’t cost you anything to attend.

 The Imperial War Museum

 Occupying what was once the home of the infamous ‘Bethlehem Hospital for the Insane’, otherwise known as ‘Bedlam’, the Imperial War Museum is dedicated to remembering the brave souls involved in the significant conflict in the 20th century.